eCommerce SEO Guide Towards Selling More Products

 Stop Keyword Cannibalization

 Keyword cannibalization, by far one of the most common mistakes, leads to the downfall of any website whatsoever.
 When you are using the same keyword for multiple pages, it confuses Google.
+IT solution companies frequently use interesting approaches to execute any keyword strategy because they have a high market rivalry and must always enhance their keywords, so be sure to check them out for some ideas.

 Not only do you lose credibility for all the pages, but they end up competing with one another.
 So, our recommendation would be to use keywords curated for a single page.